-The National Humanities Center offers 40 residential fellowships for advanced study in the humanities for the period September through May.
-Applicants must have doctorate or equivalent scholarly credentials.
-Young scholars as well as senior scholars are encouraged to apply, but they must have a record of publication, and new PhDs should be aware that the Center does not normally support the revision of a doctoral dissertation.
+The National Humanities Center will offer up to 40 residential fellowships for advanced study in the humanities for the period September 2017 through May 2018.
+Applicants must have a doctorate or equivalent scholarly credentials.
+Mid-career scholars as well as senior scholars are encouraged to apply.
+Emerging scholars with a strong record of peer-reviewed work may also apply.
+The Center does not normally support the revision of a doctoral dissertation.

 In addition to scholars from all fields of the humanities, the Center accepts individuals from the natural and social sciences, the arts, the professions, and public life who are engaged in humanistic projects.
-The Center is also international and gladly accepts applications from scholars outside the United States.
-The National Humanities Center does not discriminate on the basis of race, color, sex, religion, national or ethnic origin, handicap, sexual orientation, or age.
+The Center is international in scope and welcomes applications from scholars outside the United States.
+The National Humanities Center does not discriminate on the basis of race, color, sex, gender identity, religion, national or ethnic origin, handicap, sexual orientation, or age.
+We are dedicated to fair treatment, diversity, and inclusion.

 Areas of Special Interest

 Most of the Center’s fellowships are unrestricted.
-Several, however, are designated for particular areas of research.
-These include a fellowship for a young woman in philosophy and fellowships for environmental studies, English literature, art history, Asian Studies, and theology.
+Several, however, are designated for particular areas of research, including fellowships for environmental studies, English literature, art history, Asian studies, theology, and for early-career female philosophers.
+The Center also invites applicants from scholars in interdisciplinary fields, including African-American studies, area studies, bioethics, cultural studies, history of science and technology, film and media studies.

 Fellowships are supported by the Center’s own endowment, private foundation grants, contributions from alumni and friends, and the National Endowment for the Humanities.